 Author contributions: Zhao SC and Yu XQ made equal contributions to the article; Yu XQ and Zhu Q had the idea for and designed the study and had full access to all of the data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis; Zhao SC and Lai XF drafted the paper; Zhao J and Guo DL did the analysis, and all authors critically revised the manuscript for important intellectual content and gave final approval for the version to be published; all authors agree to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Corresponding author: Qian Zhu, Doctor, PhD, Academic Research, Doctor, Department of Hepatobiliary and Pancreatic Surgery, Pancreatic Surgery Center, Zhongnan Hospital of Wuhan University, 169 Donghu Road, Wuchang District, Wuhan City, Hubei Province, Wuhan 430071, China. zhuqian@whu.edu.cn
+Corresponding author: Qian Zhu, Doctor, PhD, Academic Research, Doctor, Department of Hepatobiliary and Pancreatic Surgery, Pancreatic Surgery Center, Zhongnan Hospital of Wuhan University, 169 Donghu Road, Wuchang District, Wuhan 430071, Hubei Province, China. zhuqian@whu.edu.cn

 Received: October 16, 2021